 - The Provost and Advancement divisions will encourage and assist academic departments as they seek support for the mission in scholarship in specific areas.

-Developing our gifts and making "mutuality in service of God and to neighbor the means as well as the end" of Christian learning and life is little more than a pious ideal without a workplace culture that allows College employees to thrive and grow.
-Surveys of faculty and staff in recent years indicate the strong support of faculty and staff for the College and its mission, as well as satisfaction in that mission, but the surveys also indicate a need to clarify expectations about workload and job requirements, promote clearer decision-making processes and collaborative governance, and build more trust between employees and their supervisors and between faculty and the Board of Trustees.
-The objectives under this goal are meant to develop policies that encourage balance in work and life; promote mutuality in service; enable faculty and staff to grow in their vocations; foster more effective leadership and coordination between all sectors of the College; cultivate strategic thinking; recruit and retain a diverse community of faculty, staff, and students; and to do so in an efficient and sustainable way.
-The College's focus in the near future is on being more effective at retaining and sustaining employees and developing better strategies for recruiting employees when we have opportunities to hire.
-Sustainability in this mission refers specifically to the natural environment on campus and its material infrastructure, but the ideal also points to sustaining the health and welfare of the community of people who make up the College.
+Developing our gifts and making "mutuality in service of God and to neighbor the means as well as the end" of Christian learning and life is little more than a pious ideal without a workplace culture that allows University employees to thrive and grow.
+Surveys of faculty and staff in recent years indicate the strong support of faculty and staff for the University and its mission, as well as satisfaction in that mission, but the surveys also indicate a need to clarify expectations about workload and job requirements, promote clearer decision-making processes and collaborative governance, and build more trust between employees and their supervisors and between faculty and the Board of Trustees.
+The objectives under this goal are meant to develop policies that encourage balance in work and life; promote mutuality in service; enable faculty and staff to grow in their vocations; foster more effective leadership and coordination between all sectors of the University; cultivate strategic thinking; recruit and retain a diverse community of faculty, staff, and students; and to do so in an efficient and sustainable way.
+The University's focus in the near future is on being more effective at retaining and sustaining employees and developing better strategies for recruiting employees when we have opportunities to hire.
+Sustainability in this mission refers specifically to the natural environment on campus and its material infrastructure, but the ideal also points to sustaining the health and welfare of the community of people who make up the University.

 - Develop a workplace culture in which employees thrive and grow.